SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ---
 layout: tutorials
-title: Example Tutorial 1
+title: HTTP Client (curl)
-summary: This is a short description for the landing page.
+summary: How to get started with SEMP using the curl tool
-icon: tutorial-1-icon.png
+icon: curl-logo.png
 ---

 You would describe your tutorial in markdown like these.
 See other samples for full examples.